suhas-srinath/GenSelfDiff-HIS/README.md

-# GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation (TMI)
+# GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation (TMI 2024)
 This is the official repository for the implementation of (paper link)

 # Abstract